dangrossman/daterangepicker/README.md

 `hide.daterangepicker`: Triggered when the picker is hidden

+`showCalendar.daterangepicker`: Triggered when the calendar is shown

+`hideCalendar.daterangepicker`: Triggered when the calendar is hidden

 `apply.daterangepicker`: Triggered when the apply button is clicked

 `cancel.daterangepicker`: Triggered when the cancel button is clicked